 Plantations made many things easy for them.
 First of all, it was no longer difficult to go into the forest and locate the trees.
-It was easy to look after the trees since they were all in one place.
-Harvesting the produce became much easier.
-Therefore, the production increased.
+It was easy to look after the trees since the trees were all located in one place.
+Harvesting the produce also became much easier.
+Production, which was necessary for trade, increased.

 Nigerian people started working in these plantations, while the British were their managers.

 In this way, commercial agriculture of palm, cocoa and rubber began in Nigeria.